Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 * [End Notes](#end-notes)

 ## How to install
-- Download the extension files and save them to a location on your computer.
+- Download the [Latest Version of NeoBuyer+](github.com/Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/releases/latest) from the releases page and save these files to any location on your computer.
+- Extract the downloaded files from the compressed .ZIP / .RAR package.
-- Open Google Chrome.
+- Open your Chronium based browser.
 - Click on the three dots in the upper-right corner of the screen to open the Chrome menu.
 - Select "More tools" from the drop-down menu, then click on "Extensions."
 - Make sure the "Developer mode" option is turned on by toggling the switch in the upper-right corner of the screen.
 - Click the "Load unpacked" button in the upper-left corner of the screen.
-- In the file explorer window that appears, navigate to the location where you saved the extension files and select the folder containing them.
+- In the file explorer window, navigate to the location where you saved the extension files and select the folder containing them.
 - Click the "Select Folder" button to install the extension.
 - The extension will now appear in your list of installed extensions in Google Chrome.
-- Navigate to the option page the Neobuyer has and configure the parameters you want to use.
+- Navigate to the options page the Neobuyer has and configure the parameters you want to use after acknowledging the warning that triggers as soon as the extension is installed.

 > **Use the tool at your own risk, do not be greedy.** Research legitimate times and adjust settings based on your ping.
 Lower the Autobuyer's times if you lose out on too many items, but use the tool responsibly.